lucasx/WallpaperCrop/README.md

 -Temporarily hide the controls window by holding down 'Q'.

 -Move the controls window to the opposite screen by pressing Tab.

+-When you're satisfied with the preview, click Export wallpaper... to save a png of the new image.

 -Press Esc to close the application.